chimera-linux/cports/Usage.md

 * Build dependencies are installed in the sandbox, provided they are available.
   If some dependency is unavailable, it is built first, using the same process.
   This can happen recursively.
-* All declared source distfiles are fetched, if not already cached.
+* All declared sources are fetched, if not already cached.
 They are subsequently verified (the checksums must match what the template declares).
 If this fails, the fetch is re-tried.
-* Source distfiles are extracted and patches are applied if necessary.
+* Sources are extracted and patches are applied if necessary.
 * The software is configured and built within the sandbox.
 * Files are installed in a special `destdir`.
 Outside of this, the directory where files are extracted, the `/tmp` directory in the sandbox and potential